Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

 ### 2.2.
 In an RMS

-1. Open the RM Sceipt in a text editor
+1. Open the RM Script in a text editor
 2. At the very top, type `#includeXS "filename.xs"`.
 Here, `filename.xs` is the name of the file that you created above.
 3. You can call the functions in the XS Script anywhere in the RM Script.
 4. To test, load the RMS in a single player (or multi player) lobby and start the game.